Connect with others who understand.

 Plaque Psoriasis

 The most common type of psoriasis — plaque psoriasis — makes up 80 percent of psoriasis cases.
-Also called psoriasis vulgaris, plaque psoriasis typically affects the elbows, knees, back, torso, and scalp, but may appear elsewhere.
-The condition is characterized by thick patches (plaques) of skin that can crack or bleed where the skin bends at joints.
+Also called psoriasis vulgaris, plaque psoriasis typically affects the elbows, knees, back, torso, and scalp, but it may appear elsewhere.
+The condition is characterized by plaques (thick patches) of skin that can crack or bleed where the skin bends at joints.

-Topical therapies like creams, ointments, and moisturizers are commonly used to treat plaque psoriasis.
-These contain anti-inflammatory active ingredients, such as:
+Topical therapies like creams, ointments, and moisturizers are commonly used to treat plaque psoriasis, which contain anti-inflammatory active ingredients such as:

 • Vitamin D